iamneo-production/d95db3a3-7ed5-4f06-b700-86dfdab7d05a/README.md

 Jupyter Notebook containing python code for AQI ML Model.
 'Heatwaves Prediction Model.ipynb'
 File containing python code for Heatwaves Prediction ML Model.
-The 'AQI.csv' and 'Heatwaves Dataset.csv' files are the outputs from Interpolation.mlx file and are used to train the models.
+The 'AQI.csv' and 'Heatwaves Dataset.csv' files are the outputs from Interpolation.mlx file and are used to train the models.'''

 🌐 Links: